atharaq/atharaq.github.io/data-structures/lesson3.md

 * How might you implement each of these ADTs with a LinkedList?

 See if you can come up with implementations in which all the operations listed above are $O(1)$.

+**Warning**: never use the built-in **java.util.Stack** class.
+There are better implementations: in particular, ArrayDeque and LinkedList.

 ## Deques